-The Stratum Summary Sheet of the WCC Year 5 Monitoring Report gives the following results:
+The stratum summary sheet of the year 5 monitoring report gives the following results:

-• Actual planting density compared to planned is given in Cells AA2-AE5 (Top Right).
+Actual planting density compared to planned is given in Cells AA2 to AE5 (top right).
 The metrics shown give an idea of how variable the stocking density across the site as well as giving the overall stocking density.
-If the overall actual stocking density is less than 90% of the planned stocking density you will be asked to provide a remedial plan.
-Your project will be classed as Amber or Red depending on the severity of the shortfall.
+If the overall actual stocking density is less than 90% of the planned stocking density, you will be asked to provide a remedial plan.
+Your project will be classed as amber or red depending on the severity of the shortfall.

-% plots 10% over planting density 85.0% % plots at planned planting density 95.0% % plots within 10% of planting density 100.0% Overall actual vs planned planting density 95.0%
+% plots 10% over planting density 85.0% % plots at planned planting density 95.0% % plots within 10% of planting density 100.0% Overall actual versus planned planting density 95.0%

-• The difference between the planned and actual species mix is given in cells B36-Q39.
+• The difference between the planned and actual species mix is given in cells B36 to Q39.
 This is helpful to understand if the carbon prediction is representative of the actual mix.

-Actual Species Mix (%) 55% 18% 27% 10% 100%
+Actual species mix (%) 55% 18% 27% 10% 100%

-Planned Species Mix (%) 50% 20% 20% 10% 100%
+Planned species mix (%) 50% 20% 20% 10% 100%

 Planned species area (ha) 5.0 2.0 2.0 1.0 10.0

 Difference (% point) +5% -2% +7% 0% 0%

-- Growth and health: Summary statistics for trees damaged or dead with the reason, tree growth and health metrics as well as any issues with weed suppression are also summarised to give a general picture of the health of the site and to identify any potential issues that need to be addressed. - Tree Protection: (in terms of fencing or tree shelters) is also given to help identify any issues and help with ongoing management. - General Comments: should be entered if there are any specific issues onsite
+- Growth and health: Summary statistics for trees damaged or dead with the reason, tree growth and health metrics as well as any issues with weed suppression are also summarised to give a general picture of the health of the site and to identify any potential issues that need to be addressed. - Tree protection: (in terms of fencing or tree shelters) is also given to help identify any issues and help with ongoing management. - General comments: should be entered if there are any specific issues onsite